wso2/docs-is/en/docs/deploy/migrate/migrate-to-600.md

     Make sure to point the internal keystore to the keystore that is copied from the previous WSO2 Identity Server version.
 The primary keystore can be pointed to a keystore with a certificate that has a strong RSA key.

+    Also make sure to add the public key of the primary keystore to the client trust store copied from the old IS

+    - Export the public key from your primary keystore file using the following command
+    `keytool -export -alias wso2carbon -keystore primary.jks -file <public key name>.pem`

+    - Import the public key you extracted to the `client-truststore.jks` file by using the following command
+    `keytool -import -alias wso2carbon -file <public key name>.pem -keystore client-truststore.jks -storepass wso2carbon`

 ### Tenants

 If you have created tenants in the previous WSO2 Identity Server version that contain resources, copy the content from the `<OLD_IS_HOME>/repository/tenants` folder to the `<NEW_IS_HOME>/repository/tenants` folder.